chamanbravo/charmcli/README.md

   -h, --help           show this help message and exit

 // You have 2 commands (the 2 functions): goodbye and hello
+// Params are the postional arguments and options for the command.
 // Docstring is used as help text for command.
 ```